AbhradeepMukherjee/medwander/README.md

 - Integrated Axios for seamless communication between the backend API and frontend UI.
 - Implemented localStorage to store user details locally on the client side for persistent user sessions.

-### 4. Connected to Google spreadsheet, created listing page, added refresh functionality, and ensured responsiveness
+### 4. Connected to Google spreadsheet, created listing page, added refresh functionality, and ensured responsiveness:

 - Integrated functionality to connect to a Google spreadsheet using the googleapis npm package.
 - Designed and implemented a listing page using Material UI for consistent styling and responsive layout.